cz-alok/cz-alok/README.md

 - 👋 Hi, I’m @cz-alok [ALOK]
-- 👀 I’m interested in competitive coding, freelancing job
+- 👀 I’m interested in competitive coding and hackathons.
-- 🌱 I’m currently learning Advance JAVA
+- 🌱 I’m currently learning Core JAVA
-- 📫 How to reach me at alokyy123@gmail.com
+- 📫 Reach me at alokyy123@gmail.com

 <!---
 cz-alok/cz-alok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.